ProGet vs. SonaType

 Generate SBOM for traceability and compliance

 ProGet makes it easy to generate Software Bills of Material from your projects at build/CI time.
-ProGet will then continuously scan packages and releases for vulnerability, license, and missing packages even after packages or containers are deployed to production
+ProGet will then continuously scan packages and builds for vulnerability, license, and missing packages even after packages or containers are deployed to production

 ProGet is designed to be self-managed